 Shortly after this, #BoycottStarbucks began trending on Twitter.
 Yet there has also been an outpouring of support for the company.

 There are also independent cafés staffed entirely by refugees – such as 1951 in San Francisco – which may serve specialty.

-Edit: Just 15 minutes after this article was published, Sprudge announced a US-wide fundraiser for the ACLU, a civil rights organisation providing legal aid to refugees and immigrants, from February 3rd–5th.
+Edit: Shortly after this article was published, Sprudge announced a US-wide fundraiser for the ACLU, a civil rights organisation providing legal aid to refugees and immigrants, from February 3rd–5th.
 To sign up your café or find out which coffee houses are participating, go here.